 Off-duty Pennsylvania State Police trooper arrested on burglary and aggravated assault charges

 UNIONTOWN, Pa.
-(KDKA) — A Pennsylvania State Police trooper was arrested and charged with burglary and aggravated assault.
+(KDKA) — An off-duty Pennsylvania State Police trooper was arrested and charged with burglary and aggravated assault.

 Trooper James Stevenson was arrested in Fayette County this weekend.
 He is a trooper at the Uniontown Barracks and was off duty when the alleged incident happened.

 According to the criminal complaint, Stevenson went to a home on Oak Street in Connellsville just before 1 a.m. on Sunday.
 He found, according to police, a woman getting ready to have sex with another man.
-KDKA-TV has learned that the woman is Stevenson's girlfriend.
+Investigators said that the woman is Stevenson's girlfriend, but she tells KDKA that the two were broken up at the time the incident took place.

 The complaint said Stevenson jumped on top of the man and started hitting him.
 The woman, according to the complaint, was able to get out of the way.